Greening Africa’s Special Economic Zones: A Case Study from Dube TradePort SEZ

 The sustainability design team members were requested to guide the team in accordance to achieving green building design attributes for the project.

-The development was designed in alignment with the Green Star SA rating system, the Green Building Council of South Africa (GBCSA’s) flagship framework for evaluating environmental sustainability across nine key categories:
+• Ongoing ESG consultation and tracking across construction stages work was anchored in the Green Star SA rating system, administered by the Green Building Council of South Africa (GBCSA).
+This internationally recognised framework assesses projects across nine key environmental categories:

 • Management: Embedding environmental best practices from project inception through to operation, including user engagement and performance monitoring.